teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 ![workflow](images/hypersynth_flux.png)
 Our methodology was designed to test whether the inclusion of synthetic hyperspectral images can improve tumor classification compared to training with only real data.
 As shown in the workflow, the process begins with the preprocessing of the hyperspectral dataset, where images are segmented and cropped in the region containing the lesion.
 The preprocessed data are then used in a generation stage, where four generative models—SHSGAN, DCGAN, FastGAN, and VAE—are trained to produce synthetic hyperspectral tumor images.
 These models learn the complex spectral and spatial characteristics of malignant tumors, generating synthetic melanoma samples as close to real as possible.
 The quality of these synthetic images is evaluated using standard generation metrics, including the Spectral Angle Mapper (SAM), Structural Similarity Index (SSIM), Peak Signal-to-Noise Ratio (PSNR), and Fréchet Inception Distance (FID), which assess both spectral and perceptual similarity to the real data.

 Following image generation, two classification models are trained to distinguish malignant from benign tumors.
-The first classifier is trained exclusively with real hyperspectral images, while the second combines real and synthetic images in its training set.
+The first classifier is trained only with real hyperspectral images, while the second combines real and synthetic images in its training set.
 For both cases, two deep convolutional architectures, DenseNet and ResNet, are employed, each trained under two conditions: using pre-trained RGB weights or from scratch directly on hyperspectral data.
 The performance of each classifier is assessed using classification metrics such as F1-score, Accuracy, and SpecAtSens (Specificity at Sensitivity).

 ## Schedule